Keli202/BSP/README.md

+# Dwell-Aware Key-Frame Detection in Blind-Sweep Fetal Ultrasound
-# Fetal Abdominal Ultrasound Keyframe Detection
+#### Fetal Abdominal Ultrasound Keyframe Detection

 This repository targets **keyframe detection** in fetal abdominal ultrasound.
 Run the pipeline in this order: